-The Butler Cabin is also home to American TV broadcasters who broadcast their coverage from the property.
+The Cabin is also home to American TV broadcasters who broadcast their coverage from the property.

-Aside from the attention that the Cabin gets during Masters week, for the rest of the year the cabin can be used as a place to stay for members and their guests.
+Aside from the attention that the Cabin gets during Masters week, for the rest of the year it can be used as a place to stay for members and their guests.

 The Cabin was constructed in 1964 and was named after Thomas Butler; who was a member at Augusta at the time.